pondrejk/dizzer/chap3-vis_challenges-density.md

 The composite objects communicate the information via assigned visualization method, for example, the color of hexagons in the grid can display the average price of all aggregated houses in a particular bin.
 It should be noted, that as this aggregation of thematic information can bring new possibilities of visual analysis, it can also result in improper or misleading value extraction.
 For example, the chosen middle value may not fit the data distribution or could hide an outlier.

 -- multivar
-Methods of aggregation are predominantly used for displaying single-phenomena datasets, due to the fact that superimposing more phenomenons can be problematic [9].
+Methods of aggregation are predominantly used for displaying single-phenomena datasets, due to the fact that superimposing more phenomenons can be problematic.

 This can be an issue if the aggregation is used within visual analysis to inspect correlation between two datasets.
 In that case, an extended method has to be used, where for example one phenomenon is visualized by a central marker and the second by the color of underlying bin or polygon.
 @carr1992hexagon

 ## density vs. attribute visualisation